Sherri Ybarra: Elections

 In the 2014 election, Ybarra defeated John R. Eynon, Andrew Grover, and Randy Jensen, earning 28.7% of the vote in the Republican primary.
 Ybarra defeated former chief deputy superintendent of public instruction Jana Jones, earning 50.6% of the vote, in the general election.

 On December 16, 2015 she announced that she intended to seek a second term.
 On October 11, 2017 she launched her official reelection campaign.
 She defeated Jeff Dillon, superintendent of the Wilder School District in the Republican primary with 58.9% of the vote.

-In 2018, Ybarra defeated Cindy Wilson, former Capital High School teacher, in the general election with 51.4% of the vote.
+In 2018, Ybarra narrowly defeated Cindy Wilson, former Capital High School teacher, in the general election with 51.4% of the vote.

 In 2022, Ybarra faced former state legislator Branden Durst as well as former State Board of Education member and Cassia County School Board member Debbie Critchfield in the Republican primary.
 Ybarra placed last, earning approximately 27% of the vote, with Critchfield emerging the victor.